ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Outbound Integrations - Event Queue/endpoint_get_event_item_guids.md

     ]
 }
 ```
-Get the Item GUIDs of non\-reconciled Items from a specific event from a specific integration.
+Get the Item GUIDs of non-reconciled Items from a specific event from a specific integration.

 GET &lt;url&gt;/outboundintegrations/&lt;GUID&gt;/events/&lt;GUID&gt;/itemguids?reconciled=false